About the Director, Helene Atwan

 - The Healing (1998) and two other books by Gayl Jones; National Book Award finalist.

-- Singular Intimacies (2003), Incidental Findings (2005), Medicine in Translation (2010), and What Doctors Feel (2013) by Danielle Ofri, an essayist, editor, and practicing internist at Bellevue Hospital in New York City.
+- Singular Intimacies (2003), Incidental Findings (2005), Medicine in Translation (2010), What Doctors Feel (2013) and What Patients Say, What Doctors Hear—all by Danielle Ofri, an essayist, editor, and practicing internist at Bellevue Hospital in New York City.

 - Without a Map (2007) by Meredith Hall, a writer and professor at University of New Hampshire.